Techpotato1/Fermium/README.md

 ### • **Don't take any of this seriously** 🍋

-It's just a small passion project.
+It's just a small passion project, and yes, I used AI to generate it.